 Eakin’s music catalog is prolific and spans genres from Concert Hall to Pop/Rock.
 He has composed works for Maya Angelou’s 80th Birthday celebration, the President’s Christmas Gala at the White House, and the Aspen Music Festival to name a few.
 James’ hour-long “Flowers over the Graves of War” for Chorus, Soloists, and Orchestra premiered to a sold-out audience at Carnegie Hall and most recently, his “#twitterlieder: 15 tweets in 3 acts,” premiered by the San Francisco Gay Men’s Chorus at Davies Symphony Hall, has taken the choral world by storm.

-Our audiences will have the pleasure of experiencing at least three works by James this 13th season.
+Our audiences will have the pleasure of experiencing James’ third composition for Te Deum.
 The primary benefit of a Composer-in-Residence, rather than a single commissioning project, is the special connection that happens musically between composer and choir when a relationship is built.
-James will have the opportunity to get to know Te Deum and our singers, understanding our music-making on an intimate level.
-This more in-depth knowledge will allow him to compose pieces specifically designed to maximize Te Deum’s skills and performance qualities.
+James had had the opportunity to get to know Te Deum and our singers, understanding our music-making on an intimate level.
+This more in-depth knowledge allows him to compose pieces specifically designed to maximize Te Deum’s skills and performance qualities.

 Virtual Choir Project: Great Flowing River